otto-link/PointSampler/README.md

 - ✔️ Random sampling in arbitrary dimensions
 - ✔️ Grid-based sampling with jitter and stagger
-- ✔️ Importance sampling via rejection or warping
+- ✔️ Importance sampling via rejection or resampling
 - ✔️ Point cloud filtering and normalization
-- ✔️ Density-based spatial warping
+- ✔️ Density-based spatial distribution
 - ✔️ Relaxation using k-nearest neighbors (with nanoflann)
 - ✔️ Dimension-agnostic (supports any `N`)
 - ...